russelljk/simple_sidebars/README.md

 Widgets are assigned to sidebars.
 Find the section called Sidebar Widgets.
 Select the widget name from the list.
 Press "Add an widget".

 Like sidebars widgets have a Title, CSS Classes, Template Path.
 They also have a Show Title option.
-The title is required but you can hide it by unchecking Show Title.

-The rest of the options are specific the the widget.
+The rest of the options are specific to different widget types.

 ### Creating Widgets